 Demonstrated ability to implement general laboratory procedures, conduct research, and record findings, with a focus on pursuit of advanced education in field.

 Effective verbal, written and interpersonal communication skills.

-Effective organization skills and ability to prioritize workload.
+Effective organizational skills and ability to prioritize workload.

 Candidates with prior experience in molecular biology, biochemistry, genetics and/or cell biology with at least a bachelorâ™s degree are encouraged to apply.